The history of Marvel UK in the 1970s

 Although Class lost the rights to the Marvel catalogue in 1966 when Odhams Press bought the rights from Marvel, old copies featuring those characters stayed in circulation for several years.
 There is now a small but healthy collectors market for these comics with good quality issues swapping hands for £3 or more, not bad considering most of the comics originally cost around 8-10p.

 I must admit that before I started researching these articles on Marvel reprints I’d barely heard of the Alan Class titles, and originally had only planned to include them in the spirit of being thorough.
 But once I stared talking to friends about them I was taken aback by how fondly remembered these comics are.
 I suspect that for some the comics availability at seaside destinations, and enjoyed as holiday entertainment, is intrinsically tied in with memories of childhood holidays.
-I bought a couple of copies from eBay (they illustrate this article) and I must admit they do have a certain sentimental charm.
+I bought a couple of copies from eBay (they illustrate this article) and I must admit they do possess an undeniable sentimental charm.